laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

     path(pair_id)

     script:
     /* Triple quote syntax """, Triple-single-quoted strings may span multiple lines.
-The content of the string can cross line boundaries without the need to split the string in several pieces and without concatenation or newline escape characters. */
+The content of the string can cross line boundaries without the need to split the string in several pieces and without concatenation or newline escape characters.
+    In salmon, libType U stands for unstranded */
     """
     salmon quant --threads $task.cpus --libType=U -i $index -1 ${reads[0]} -2 ${reads[1]} -o $pair_id
     """